dwhieb/ling-ref/README.md

 1. [Download the latest release of ling-ref][6] and copy the contents of the `/dist` folder to your project.
 Rename the folder to something identifiable such as `/lingref`.

-  **NB:** If your project uses native JavaScript modules, you may copy the contents of the `/src` folder to your project instead.

 1. Add the Handlebars and ling-ref scripts to your page, before your project's other scripts.
 This will make the `Handlebars` and `lingRef` objects available as global variables.

   ```html